The Developer's Trust

 GitHub-Powered Learning

-Link to video tutorials from your README.md.
-For open-source, include a contributor walkthrough in CONTRIBUTING.md to lower the barrier to entry.
+Link tutorials from your README.md.
+Include a video in CONTRIBUTING.md to walk new contributors through the PR process.

 The ROI of Credibility

-Traditional attribution fails to capture the developer's non-linear journey.
-To prove ROI, you must adopt a sophisticated, multi-touch framework that connects content consumption to tangible business outcomes.
+Proving the ROI of developer marketing is non-negotiable.
+Traditional attribution fails to capture the non-linear developer journey.
+You must adopt a sophisticated framework that connects content consumption to business outcomes.

 Tracking "Dark Social"